elmir123/portfolio/README.md

 The following image demonstrates the web application's appearance:
 ![Mobile first design of my portfolio page](./assets/images/portfolio-screenshot.png)

-To Do After Javascript Lessons:
-- animate the scroll on the page
-- use fixed menu instead
-- highlight viewing section

 To view my portfolio website please use this link: https://elmir123.github.io/portfolio/.